-I made use of a PVC tube for water pipe as the bass-reflex port by cutting it into the desirable length.
+I made use of a PVC tube for water pipe as the bass-reflex duct by cutting it into the desirable length.

 The front baffle is made of two boards one on top of another so that it can hold the driver firmly.

-The bass-reflex port is designed so that the port resonance frequency (fb) becomes the same as the recommended enclosure.
+The bass-reflex duct is designed so that the port resonance frequency (fb) becomes the same as the recommended enclosure.

 The enclosure is so small that I omitted bracing.

-All the parts for the enclosures except the ports are cut out from one standard 15x1820x910mm lauan plywood board.
+All the parts for the enclosures except the ducts are cut out from one standard 15x1820x910mm lauan plywood board.

 (1) Put one side board (hereinafter referred to as the fixed side board) on a level workbench.
 (2) Assemble the parts except the other side board (hereinafter referred to as the detachable side board) on it using wood bond.
 (3) Slide each part to make the baffle side flush.
 Since the parts are not mortised, they can be slid a bit while the bond is wet.
 (4) Make flush the top board side.
 (5) Screw all the parts with each other.

-The kerfs that joint the detachable side board are made flush with a sander, and insulating tape is affixed to retain the box air-tight.
+The kerfs that joint the detachable side board are made flush with a power sander, and insulating tape is affixed on the kerfs to retain the box air-tight.

 As for the finish, I chose the way that doesn't take much labor and time.

 The lauan plywood had beautiful grain.
-I decided to spray it with colored varnish after sanding the surface of the enclosure lightly.
+I decided to spray it with colored varnish after sanding the surface of the enclosure a little.

-The grille was a genuine part of Fostex (I've forgotten the model number).
+The grille is a genuine part of Fostex (I've forgotten the model number).

 I bought the plywood board and had it cut at the do-it-yourself store nearby